NCIOCPL/r4r-content/resources/resource18.md

 id: 18
 title: Ontology for MIcroRNA Target (OMIT)
 description: >
-    OMIT is a domain ontology specifically designed for the miRNA field.
+    OMIT is a domain ontology specifically designed for the microRNA (miRNA) field.
 OmniSearch software was developed to handle the significant challenge of miRNA-related data integration and query.

 website: http://omnisearch.soc.southalabama.edu/w/index.php/Ontology
 toolTypes: